-The additional cost of more timely financial reporting (e.g., additional staff and overtime) also needs to be considered.
-As always, the cost to be incurred should never exceed the benefits anticipated.
+The additional cost of more timely financial reporting (e.g., additional staff and overtime) should be considered.
+As always, the cost incurred should never exceed the benefits anticipated.

 1. Recording activity throughout the year

-a.
-Transactions processing.
-A government should undertake a process at least quarterly to ensure the ongoing completeness and accuracy of the data it collects.
-This process should include appropriate reconciliations to identify needed adjustments, as well as financial analysis of interim management reports to identify anomalous or incomplete data that may need to be corrected.
-This verification process should be particularly useful in identifying amounts to be estimated as part of the annual verification process so that the data needed to make those estimates at year end can be collected throughout the period.
-Also, this process should facilitate recording certain adjustments for converting governmental fund financials to government-wide financials, for example, capital assets and related depreciation, and changes in long-term liabilities (issuances and repayments), throughout the year rather than after the fiscalyear has ended.
+- Transaction processing.
+A government should undertake a process of monthly, quarterly, and annual reviews to ensure the ongoing completeness and accuracy of the data it collects.
+This process should include appropriate reconciliations to identify adjustments, as well as financial analysis of interim management reports to identify anomalous or incomplete data to be corrected.
+This verification process should be particularly useful in identifying amounts to be estimated as part of the annual verification process so that the data required to make those year-end estimates can be collected throughout the period.
+Also, this process should facilitate recording certain adjustments for converting governmental fund financials to government-wide financials, for example, capital assets and related depreciation, and changes in long-term liabilities (issuances and repayments), throughout the year rather than after the fiscal year has ended.

-b.
-Accounting policies and procedures.
-The governments documented accounting policies and procedures should 1) identify those items that may need to be estimated2 and 2) set forth the specific steps (including significant assumptions) to be followed in preparing each different kind of estimate.
-The procedures should specifically address whether each of these items is to be handled during the year, as part of the initial year end closing process, or in the adjustment and analysis process immediately prior to the final year end closing process.
+- Accounting policies and procedures.
+The government’s documented accounting policies and procedures should (1) identify those items that may need to be estimated and (2) set forth the specific steps (including significant assumptions) to be followed in preparing each different kind of estimate.
+The procedures should specifically address when these items should be handled during the year; as part of the initial year end closing process, or in the adjustment and analysis process immediately prior to the final year-end closing process.

 2. Closing and financial statement preparation processing

-a.
-The annual closing process.
+- The annual closing process.
 The initial annual close, which includes entering known revenue and expense/expenditure accruals and other standard monthly adjustments, normally occurs within a week to ten days following the end of the period.
 To avoid delays, all items related to budgetary expenditures (e.g., purchase orders) should be recorded by the end of the period (with exceptions being made only for highly unusual items like natural disasters and major information systems failures).
 There will inevitably be more adjustments required after the initial close.

-b.
-Component Units.
-When a government includes component units (either blended or discretely presented) as part of its financial reporting entity, there needs to be early and ongoing communication with those units to ensure that the government receives all of the information it needs to include them in its own report without delaying its issuance.
-Experience appears to demonstrate that there is no substitute for one or more face-to-face meetings for this purpose, although ongoing updates normally can be managed effectively by e-mail, telephone, or FAX.
+- Component Units.
+When a government includes component units (either blended or discretely presented) as part of its financial reporting entity, there should be early and ongoing communication with those units to ensure that the government receives all of the information to include in its own report without delaying its issuance.
+Experience appears to demonstrate that there is no substitute for one or more face-to-face meetings for this purpose, although ongoing updates normally can be effectively managed electronically.

-c.
-Unforeseen circumstances.
+- Unforeseen circumstances.
 The financial report preparation process and the independent audit may identify items that could affect the amounts reported in the financial statements (e.g., lawsuits; legal or contractual violations that include a monetary penalty; instances of potential or actual fraud or abuse).
 Considerable time may be needed to definitively resolve such items.
 In such cases, the inherent uncertainty should not unduly delay the financial report preparation process and the independent audit.
 Accordingly, it often is better to proceed with the issuance of the financial statements based upon estimates, rather than to delay their issuance.
 Governments should consult with their independent auditors prior to making final decisions about these issues.

 3. Implementation of new accounting standards

-a.
-Facilitating implementation of new accounting standards.
-To ensure that accounting standards are implemented by their mandated effective date a government should monitor the issuance of final guidance from the Governmental Accounting Standards Board (GASB).
+- Facilitating implementation of new accounting standards.
+To ensure that accounting standards are implemented by their mandated effective date, a government should monitor the issuance of final guidance from the Governmental Accounting Standards Board (GASB).
 Upon issuance of such guidance, a government should determine the fiscal year by which the guidance must be implemented and when steps to implement the guidance should be scheduled prior to and during the year of implementation as well as during the financial statement preparation process.
 To the extent practical, governments should attempt to implement the guidance by at least the period before implementation is mandated.
 If a government does not early implement, going through the process will allow the government to be better prepared to implement the standard by the required fiscal period.

 4. Financial report format and distribution

-a.
-Electronic distribution.
-To save time and avoid potential delays, the government should initially distribute its financial report electronically (e.g., posting on website, e-mailing an electronic file, or mailing a CD-ROM).
+- Electronic distribution.
+To save time and avoid potential delays, the government should initially distribute its financial report electronically (e.g., posting on website, or e-mailing an electronic file).

 5. Contracting for professional services

-a.
-Audit procurement.3 The request for proposal (RFP) for the services of an independent auditor should specify a public release date for the financial statements.
+- Audit procurement.
+The request for proposal (RFP) for the services of an independent auditor should specify a public release date for the financial statements.

-b.
-Contracts for professional services other than auditing.
-RFPs for nonaudit services that have a bearing on the financial statements (e.g., actuarial services) should specify the public release date of the financial statements and expressly mention the specific date for completion of their services.
-The completion date allows time for review of the materials by the government and, if necessary, for the materials to be audited, in order for the government to meet that deadline.
+- Contracts for professional services other than auditing.
+RFPs for nonaudit services that have a bearing on the financial statements (e.g., actuarial services) should specify the legally required or expected public release date of the financial statements and expressly mention the specific date for completion of their services.
+The completion date allows time for review of the materials by the government and, if necessary, for the materials to be audited, in order for the government to meet its deadline.

-1 Such a year-long process can help a government avoid material auditor-identified adjustments that Statement on Auditing Standards No. 112, Communicating Internal Control Matters Identified in an Audit, would require to be reported as a significant deficiency or a material weakness.
-Refer to the GFOA recommended practice on Mitigating the Negative Effects of Statement on Auditing Standards No. 112.
+1 Taking a year-long approach to reporting can help a government avoid material auditor-identified adjustments that AU-C Section 265, Communicating Internal Control Related Matters Identified in an Audit, would require to be reported as a significant deficiency or a material weakness.
+Refer to the GFOA’s best practice on Internal Control Deficiencies in Audits.

 2 Examples of items that would need to be estimated include items related to derived tax revenues (e.g., sales and income taxes), uncollectible accounts, claims and judgments, the liability for landfill closure and postclosure care costs, and pollution remediation obligations.